Passaic and Harsimus Line

-A map of the P&H and surrounding railroads.
-The P&H is the blue line starting near the bottom left of the map between two red lines, which then turns to head east, almost coincident with the lower red line.

 The Passaic and Harsimus Line, part of Conrail Shared Assets Operations, serves freight in northeastern New Jersey.
 It takes trains from the Northeast Corridor and Lehigh Line near Newark Liberty International Airport northeast and east into Jersey City.
-It is part of CSX's main corridor from upstate New York to the rest of the east coast.
+It is part of CSX's main corridor connecting upstate New York to the rest of the east coast.

+History

+The P&H Line, before passing to Conrail, was the Pennsylvania Railroad's exclusively freight line which bypassed its main line in Newark, South Kearny, and ran parallel to through Jersey City.
+Its were originally two components.
+The Waverly and Passaic Branch went through industrial Newark, over the Passaic River, through the Kearny Meadows to the Hackensack River.
+The Harsimus Branch crossed the river and passed through Bergen Hill and atop the Harsimus Stem Embankment to Harsimus Cove and its Hudson Waterfront freight operations (part of which have become the office complex Harborside).